Bilingual education by country or region

-The following is a list of bilingual education by country or region.
+In bilingual education, students are taught content areas like math, science, and history in two (or more) languages.
+Numerous countries or regions have implemented different forms of bilingual education.

 Africa

+A 1990 study of linguistics within African countries noted that 22 out of 34 countries used African indigenous languages as an official media of instruction in primary schools.
+However, out of those 22 countries, only 3 extended this usage to secondary schooling.
+In general, schooling in an indigenous language is limited to around the first 3-4 years of school, with countries like Ghana, Kenya, and Malawi enforcing a 3 year period, and countries like Uganda, Namibia, and parts of Nigeria enforcing 4 years.

-In the African region, Countries such as Mozambique have taken the lead in bilingual education.
+Presently, countries such as Mozambique have taken the lead in bilingual education.
 The Ministry of Education and Human Development has made primary education fully bilingual in 2017.
 Children will be taught 16 Mozambican dialects during their early years of schooling.
-Many African states introduce mother languages as subjects and education tools along commonly spoken international or foreign languages.
-Mother language instruction is terminated immediately during the schooling cycle and leaves only the international language established.
+Many African states introduce mother languages as subjects, and education tools along commonly spoken international or foreign languages.
+Mother language instruction is terminated immediately during the schooling cycle, and leaves only the international language established.
 It becomes a disadvantage that contributes to substantial lack of motivation on the part of teachers, students, and parents.

 Senegal

 Although bilingual schools exist, the majority of Senegalese schools teach in French and follow the French system.
-However, studies have shown that approximately 80% of teachers use a 'local language' in order to communicate with all of their students.
+However, studies have shown that approximately 80% of teachers use a 'local language' to communicate with all of their students.

 Asia

 China

-In the autonomous regions of China many children of the country's major ethnic minorities attend public schools where the medium of instructions is the local language, such as e.g. Uyghur or Tibetan.
+In the autonomous regions of China many children of the country's major ethnic minorities attend public schools where the medium of instructions is the local language, such as Uyghur or Tibetan.
 Traditionally, the textbooks there were little different from merely a translated version of the books used in the Chinese schools throughout the country; however, as of 2001, a move was on foot to create more teaching materials with locally based content.

 Classes of Mandarin as second language are also offered in these minority schools, and the central government makes increasing efforts to make them more effective.
 A law passed in February 2001 provided for the Mandarin-as-second-language classes in the ethnic-minority schools to start in the early years of elementary school whenever local conditions permit, rather than in the senior years of elementary school, as it was practiced before.

 On the other hand, it has been reported that Chinese has been used as the medium of instructions in some autonomous counties even though less than 50% of the population "spoke and understood some Chinese"; this mismatch was thought to have contributed to the low grades earned by the students on the math and Chinese exams.